-Best GPS Trackers for Dogs (March 2023)
+Best GPS Trackers for Dogs (Updated February 2026)

 GPS tracking for dogs is great - in theory.
 You attach a tracker to your dog’s collar, and you’ll be able to know exactly where they are if they happen to get lost.
 The peace of mind that brings to a dog owner is invaluable!
 But how well do they actually work?
 For the past month, I tested the top GPS trackers on the market head to head to see which one was best!